Business name availability

 If the name you want isn't available, we recommend altering your choice so that it differs from any existing names.
 For example, instead of "Bunch of Apples", try "Sam's Bunch of Apples".

-We apply a number of tests to a proposed business name to determine if it is available to register.
-This includes checking for identical names and any restricted or offensive terms.
+We use a number of tests to assess if a proposed business name is available to register.

-If we reject your proposed business name and you disagree with our decision, you can request a review.
+If you disagree with our decision, you may be eligible to request a review of the decision.

 If you're a government agency, learn more about protecting your organisation's name.